uoitdnalab/DynamicAnalysisTools/README.md

 # DynamicAnalysisTools
-Contains code examples discussed in the paper: Empirical Evaluation of Dynamic Analysis Tools for Smart Grid Software Security, submitted to SCAM 2016.
+Contains code examples and test cases discussed in the paper: Evaluation of Dynamic Analysis Tools for Software Security, submitted to a journal and currently under review.